From the Deans' Suite - 2/12/26 - From Cleveland Heights to the Olympic Stage | CSU College of Law Skip to main content

 This week in From the Deans’ Suite, we step back and make space for a message from our emeritus colleague, Professor Ken Kowalski, who reminds us that sometimes the impact of our work in the law shows up in unexpected ways and sometimes many years later.

-The U.S. Women's Hockey Team is having phenomenal success at the Winter Olympics, currently standing at #1 in Group A. That success is due in no small part to a player from Cleveland Heights, Laila Edwards, as detailed in this Plain Dealer article:
+The U.S. Women's Hockey Team is having phenomenal success at the Winter Olympics, currently standing at #1 in Group A. That success is due in no small part to a player from Cleveland Heights, Laila Edwards, as detailed in the Plain Dealer.

 Greater Cleveland and Cleveland Heights in particular can take pride in Ms. Edwards' accomplishments.